-Notes: Illustration based on the 2017 version of the Common External Tariff, taking into account the 2017 update of the Harmonized Systems nomenclature.
+Notes: Illustration on the basis of the 2017 version of the Common External Tariff, taking into account the 2017 update of the Harmonized Systems nomenclature.
 SI list = List of Sensitive items that assigns tariffs of 35% or higher on products.

-The CET has two exemption schemes that enable countries as well as individual firms to deviate from the common tariff regime for individual products over a specified period.
-The first are country-wide deviations through the Stays of Application (SoA) mechanism, which EAC-members can use to unilaterally decrease or increase tariffs.
+The CET has two exemption schemes that enable countries as well as individual firms to deviate from the common tariff regime for individual products and specified time periods.9 The first are countrywide deviations through the Stays of Application (SoA) mechanism, which EAC-members can use to unilaterally decrease or increase tariffs compared to CET rates.
 The second are firm-level exemptions through the Duty Remission Scheme (DRS), which allow individual firms to import inputs at tariff rates lower than those set in the CET.
 Approvals under the DRS tend to be for a zero percent tariff.